ICanBoogie/Routing/README.md

 }
 ```

-Although any class implementing `__invoke` is suitable as a controller, it is recommended to extend
-[Controller][] because it makes accessing your application features much easier.
-Also, you might
-benefit from prototype methods and event hooks attached to the [Controller][] class, such as the
-`view` property added by the [icanboogie/view][] package.
+Although any class implementing `__invoke` is suitable as a controller, it is recommended to extend [Controller][] as it makes accessing your application features much easier.
+Also, you might benefit from prototype methods and event hooks attached to the [Controller][] class, such as the `view` property added by the [icanboogie/view][] package.

 The following properties are provided by the class: